TeamProjectsReact/login-signup-react/README.md

 - This NPM package works only with <b>ReactJS + Vite + Tailwind CSS</b> Projects (in v1.1.0)
 - The Common Working NPM Package will be Released in the Future.

+- The Backend is only in Mysql `without` MVC
+- MVC, Mongodb will be added in future Releases

 # How to use this NPM Package

 - Important